 What is church etiquette?

+Knowing and practicing proper behavior can mean the difference between success or failure in many aspects of life.
 According to the Cambridge English Dictionary, etiquette is “the set of rules or customs that control accepted behavior in particular social groups or situations.”
-So, Church etiquette, then, is simply a set of customs for behavior while in the church or on the grounds.
-Knowing and practicing proper behavior can mean the difference between success or failure in many aspects of life.
+Church etiquette, then, is just a set of customs for behavior in the church or on the grounds.

-Etiquette is even more important within the Holy Orthodox Church, because she is a sacred place that deserves respect, reverence, and attentiveness.
-We, as Christians, ought to reflect the image of Christ both externally and internally at all times.
+Etiquette is important within an Orthodox church, because the church is a sacred place that deserves respect, reverence, and attentiveness.
+We, as Christians, should reflect the image of Christ both externally and internally at all times.
 And how much more so should we make the effort when inside the very House of God?

 What to wear to an Orthodox church

-Put simply, what we wear should reflect modesty.
-Our goal in participating in services is to worship God, not make a fashion statement or call attention to ourselves.
+When in church, your goal is to worship God, not make a fashion statement or call attention to yourself.
 Therefore, when planning what to wear to services, always keep modesty and godliness in mind.
 God deserves our best effort and our humility and love.
 What we wear should reflect this, while keeping God’s commandments in mind.

 How and when to cross yourself